-People who have a copy of Lonely Planet know about the two-day course that starts in the south, cuts through the center, and finishes a bit west with a few options along the way.
+People who have an older copy of Lonely Planet know about the two-day course that starts in the south, cuts through the center, and finishes a bit west with a few options along the way.
 This is a beautiful trek that takes you past weather-battered skeleton trees, through a high-altitude peat bog, over Yakushima's highest peak, past Jomon Sugi, and down through the Mononoke forest wonderland.
-However, the first day is especially long, the 'mountain huts' are pretty barren, and I've met quite a few rain-beaten folks on their way down.
+However, the first day is especially long, the 'mountain huts' are pretty barren, and I've met quite a few rain-beaten, leech-ridden folks on their way down.
 If you do this route, please start early the first morning, and check for warnings from the Japanese Meteorological Agency.

-4. Rent everything you don't want to schlep around Japan.
+4. Rentals: Rent everything you don't want to schlep around Japan.
 You can rent all kinds of hiking and camping gear at the outdoor stores on the island.
 But no guarantees for big or tall people or people with big feet.

 - Snakes: Particularly the Mamushi, which looks a bit like a medium diamond-back minus the rattle, but usually stays off the trails in the daytime.

-- Leeches: These are not the fat monsters of dramatic documentaries, and if you leave them be, they will just fall off after about 20 minutes of (fairly harmlessly) sucking your blood.
+- Leeches: These are not the fat monsters of dramatic documentaries, and if you leave them be, they will just fall off after about 20 minutes of (fairly harmlessly) blood-sucking.
 They're spit contains both an anesthetic and an anticoagulant, so you might not even notice that one has bit you until it falls off and you notice you're leaking blood from a small hole.
 They have been expanding their realm lately, but you're still unlikely to meet them on the most popular trails.
 On the Western side of the island—I don't know why—they have an affinity for belly blood.

 - Bugs: While there are bugs that bite like black flies that follow heat sources and a few horse flies in summer, while you are in the mountains there are probably not enough to merit bug spray unless you have allergies.
-Spiders are probably the least of your worries, but killing them is bad luck.
+Spiders are the least of your worries, but killing them is bad luck.
 I've never encountered ticks in the mountains, but if you happen to get bit by one in the brush at low elevations, seek advice for removing it and be ready to visit a clinic should a rash develop.
 There are mosquitos at low elevations (nothing like Florida!), but not so many in the mountains, and these are usually constrained to locations heavily impacted by people.